-- A Reference Ontology composed of a Top Level Ontology and several Core Ontologies (see [1]).
+- a Reference Ontology composed of a Top Level Ontology and several Core Ontologies (Breuker, et al, 1997).
 The top level ontology contains primitive general concepts to be extended by lower-level ontologies.
-The core ontologies span the gap between various application domains and the tope level ontology.
+The core ontologies span the gap between various application domains and the top level ontology.
 The IKF/IF-LEX and the BRont projects are collaborating on developing a Core Enterprise Ontology (CEO) that IKF will use on this and its other applications in the enterprise domain. - Domain Ontologies.
 The vertical applications will build ontologies for their specific domains.
 For example, the IKF/IF-LEX project is building an ontology for bank supervision regulations, focusing on money laundering.